 With an average of 15 hours of darkness, October is ideal to see the northern lights.
 Furthermore, as the weather in October is generally nice, there is a good chance that there will be no clouds obstructing your view!

-BEST TOURS IN ICELAND IN OCTOBER
+BEST THINGS TO DO IN ICELAND IN OCTOBER

-So, since you are coming to Iceland, you might want some tips on the best tours to enjoy the Icelandic nature!
 Keep reading to find out about all my suggestions for the best tours in Iceland in October!

 1. THE REYKJAVIK FOOD WALK TOUR